 • Securities Litigation and Arbitration Highlights

-• Representing 11 leading global financial institutions in three related actions brought by monoline insurance companies concerning underwriter due diligence in connection with more than 20 Puerto Rico municipal bond offerings between 1998 and 2007.
-The court granted the defendants’ motions to dismiss in two of the three actions: Ambac Assurance Corp. v.
+• Successful defense of 11 leading global financial institutions in three related actions brought by monoline insurance companies concerning underwriter due diligence in connection with more than 20 Puerto Rico municipal bond offerings between 1998 and 2007.
+The trial court granted the defendants’ motions to dismiss in two of the three actions: Ambac Assurance Corp. v.
 Merrill Lynch, Pierce, Fenner & Smith Incorporated, et al, Civ.
 No. SJ2020CV01505 (P.R.
 Comm.
 Ct.
 July 30, 2021) and Financial Guaranty Insurance Co. v.
 Merrill Lynch, Pierce, Fenner & Smith Incorporated, et al, Civ.
 No. SJ2020CV06383 (P.R.
 Comm.
 Ct.
 July 9, 2021).
+The Puerto Rico appeals court reversed the trial court’s denial of the defendants’ motions to dismiss, and granted the motions, in the third action.
+National Public Finance, etc. UBS Financial Services Inc., et al (KLCE-2021-00827).
+All dismissals were affirmed on further appeal.

 • Represented leading broker-dealer in FINRA arbitrations arising out of Puerto Rico municipal bond market crash of 2013.